Ruddickmg/vault-kms-provider/README.md

 ## Tls

-Tls is enabled by setting environment variables that point to the relevant certificate files required to enable tls.
+Tls is enabled by setting environment variables that point to the relevant certificate files required for tls.

 ###  environment variables